 The Model Act includes not only a framework for state family law arbitration statutes but also suggested rules for arbitration.
 Under the guidance of AAML Fellows, a number of states have amended their statutes to permit a wider range of family law arbitrations and other states are considering such amendments.

-AAML memberships are intended for family law mediators and arbitrators who are at an expert level in their careers.
+AAML memberships are intended for family law attorneys, mediators, and arbitrators who are at an expert level in their careers.
 To become a Fellow of the AAML association, expert practitioners in matrimonial law must show they have extensive experience in the field.

 The attorneys must also show a stellar reputation within the legal industry, meet certain certification and field requirements as well as participate and progress through an extensive interviewing process consisting of both state board of examiners and other matrimonial law practitioners in the state.

 The AAML has many state chapters including the Florida Chapter of the AAML for family law attorneys in the State of Florida.

 Therefore, the Board has granted certification and re-certification to each member of the Academy in good standing as of June 8, 2002, who applied for certification, and the Board did not require the Academy member to take and pass the written test of the Board.

-This benefit of membership is important because many of the top family law attorneys in Indiana who are also members of the American Academy of Matrimonial Lawyers have also taken the extra step to become board certified in Family Law in Indiana.
+This benefit of membership is important because many of the top family law attorneys in Indiana who are members of the American Academy of Matrimonial Lawyers have also taken the extra step to become board certified in Family Law in Indiana.

 Attorneys focused on family law should consider the benefits of joining the AAML.
 In order to be considered for membership of the AAML, applicants must possess the following requirements: